Justin Aversano

-Justin Aversano (born 23 September 1992) is an American photographer and digital artist recognised for his work in both traditional photography and non-fungible token (NFT) art.
+Justin Aversano (born 1992) is an American photographer and digital artist recognised for his work in both traditional photography and non-fungible token (NFT) art.

 Biography

 Aversano obtained a Bachelor of Fine Arts in photography from the School of Visual Arts (SVA) in New York City in 2014.
 In 2015, he co-founded SaveArtSpace with Travis Rix, a non-profit organisation that installs community art in public advertising spaces such as billboards, phone booths, and bus terminals.

-Aversano's work encompasses multiple mediums, including traditional photography, digital art, and mixed media installations.
-He has exhibited at numerous galleries and institutions, including a solo museum exhibition titled "INTRO-SPECTIVE: Trust the Process" at the Francisco Carolinum Linz in Austria, which ran from September 2024 to January 2025.

 Artistic work

-Aversano's 2012 senior thesis, Every Day is a Gift, involved photographing individuals on their birthdays over the course of a full year, using Polaroid film to document 365 different subjects.

 Twin Flames, initiated in 2017, is a photographic series capturing sets of twins.
 The project began as traditional photography and was later adapted into digital format.
-In 2021, Aversano released 100 works from the series as NFTs.
+Averano attempted to sell the originals to a collector but was, instead, advised to keep them to sell later, but release them as NFTs.
+In 2021, Aversano released the 100 works in the series as NFTs.
 Twin Flames #83, Bahareh & Farzaneh was the first photographic NFT offered at a Christie's auction.
+Over a five month period he sold all 100, earning him $130,000, with the possibility of continuing to earn royalties. #49 in the series sold again in November 2021 for $3,781,159, making Aversano the fourth highest selling living photographer.

 Aversano has also produced other photographic series, including Cognition and Smoke and Mirrors, which investigate themes of identity, spirituality, and human connection through portraiture and mixed media techniques.